-The pin of RESET#/SIO3 or WP#/SIO2 will remain internal pull up function while this pin is not physically connected in system configuration.

-However, the internal pull up function will be disabled if the system has physical connection to RESET#/SIO3 or WP#/SIO2 pin.
+- The pin of RESET# or WP#/SIO2 will remain internal pull up function while this pin is not physically connected in system configuration.
+However, the internal pull up function will be disabled if the system has physical connection to RESET# or WP#/SIO2 pin. - WP#/SIO2 pin.